Common Reading Resource Guide

 Establish respect.
 Class discussion is a time for exploration, and the classroom is a safe environment for students to say what they are thinking.
 Remind students of the first rule of the University creed: “I believe in respect for the dignity of each person.”
 Be sure students are listening carefully to each speaker and taking his or her ideas seriously.

 Avoid general questions such as “What did you think of the reading for today?” or “What did you find interesting?”
-These are dead-end questions that will lead to short discussions.
+These can be dead-end questions that will lead to short discussions.

 To mix things up, you may also have them work together in small groups to find discussion starters or answers to your questions.